-Cryptologic literature in the 1930s was woefully inadequate Mr Friedman therefore embarked on a program of translating foreign works in the public domain and of publishing technical reports of the solution of cryptosystems studied in order to begin collecting a body of literature for training cryptanalysts in the years to come As a consequence during an eight year period in the 1930s the members of the Signal Intelligence Section (numbering not more than eight at any one time including student officers) wrote over 16 books of expository technical works in cryptanalysis 10 Friedman systematized the art and unfolded the science in his classic four volumes Military Cryptanalysis Parts I-IV When Kullback Rowlett and Sinkov were recruited they spent their first two years with Mr Friedman in a course of study consisting of a series of cryptanalytic problems prepared by the latter the text book was Elements of Cryptanalysis then the finest work extant In 1931 1st Lt Mark Rhoads was as signed to Mr Friedman for one year to learn all there was to know about cryptography and cryptanalysis Towards the end of his year Lt Rhoads wrote a the productivity of the early Army effort
+Cryptologic literature in the 1930s was woefully inadequate.
+9 Mr. Friedman therefore embarked on a program of translating foreign works in the public domain, and of publishing technical reports of the solution of cryptosystems studied, in order to begin collecting a body of literature for training cryptanalysts in the years to come.
+As a consequence, during an eight-year period in the 1930s the members of the Signal Intelligence Section (numbering not more than eight at any one time, including student officers) wrote over 16 books of expository technical works in cryptanalysis.
+Friedman systematized the art, and unfolded the science in his classic four volumes, Military Cryptanalysis, Parts I-IV.
+When Kullback.
+Rowlett, and Sinkov were recruited, they spent their first two years with Mr. Friedman in a course of study, consisting of a series of cryptanalytic problems prepared by the latter; the textbook was "Elements of Cryptanalysis," then the finest work extant.
+In 1931 1st Lt.
+Mark Rhoads was assigned to Mr. Friedman for one year, to learn all there was to know about cryptography and cryptanalysis.
+Towards the end of his year, Lt.
+Rhoads wrote a memo to the Chief Signal Officer saying that one year was insufficient to learn all there was to know about cryptology: it would take two years.
+Consequently, Lt.
+Rhoads was kept on for a second year and became the instructor for 1st Lt.
+W. Preston Corderman, who was assigned for a two-year tour.
+The Signal Intelligence School was formally established, and Lt.
+Corderman (later to become Chief, Army Security Agency) was the instructor for the next student, and so on for a number of student bodies consisting of two each.
+Thus was established the groundwork of scientific cryptanalytic training.